 The PODs can be shared by multiple passengers, reducing the need to rely solely on a privately-owned vehicle, and will help us to move from a world where people feel they need to own a car to one of shared transport, saving road and parking space.
 The PODs operate on an on-demand basis, offering a reliable and convenient mobility option for travellers.
 Whilst it is operating fixed routes for this trial, the technology is being developed to enable them to be called from a smartphone and a destination chosen.
 The POD can also connect up with other vehicles to work in a ‘virtual train’ to minimise congestion and improve efficiencies of aero dynamics.

 For the past 10 years the Lake District National Park have been working to reduce greenhouse gas emissions which lead to climate change.
 We are aiming toward Net Zero Carbon by 2037.
 As part of this we are delivering this Low Carbon Lake District, which is funded by the European Regional Development Fund.
-As well as the POD this project is also reconnecting the 4 mile multi user trail between Keswick and Threlkeld, and developing renewable energy supplies and energy efficiency at Brockhole.
+As well as the POD this project also contributed towards the reconnection of the four mile trail between Keswick and Threlkeld, and developing renewable energy supplies and energy efficiency at Brockhole.

 A vehicle which uses a range of advanced systems to automate some, or all, of the driving task.
 At present, there are fully automated vehicles that operate in segregated environments (e.g. the Docklands Light Railway.
 Heathrow POD shuttle) and there are road vehicles that have some degree of automation (e.g. adaptive cruise control; lane keeping assist).
 In time, we anticipate these technologies will evolve to create vehicles capable of operating with no driver control input.
 There are many potential benefits to this including improved safety, efficiency and accessibility of transport but research is required to establish the scale of these benefits.